angelaboo/hotel-reservation-analysis-dashboard/README.md

 ## Dashboard Preview
 This dashboard is available as a **PDF file** showcasing key insights, including:

-Booking Trends and Customer Demographics: Insights into reservation patterns, lead times, and market segment performance.
+- **Booking Trends and Customer Demographics**: Insights into reservation patterns, lead times, and market segment performance.
-Cancellation Analysis and Special Requests: Detailed breakdown of cancellations and the impact of special requests on booking outcomes.
+- **Cancellation Analysis and Special Requests**: Detailed breakdown of cancellations and the impact of special requests on booking outcomes.
-Operational Metrics: Evaluations of room type preferences, parking requirements, and stay patterns (weekend vs. weekday).
+- **Operational Metrics**: Evaluations of room type preferences, parking requirements, and stay patterns (weekend vs. weekday).

 ### Screenshots
 Here are some screenshots of the dashboard:

-Overview Page:
+- **Overview Page**:
-Cancellations Page:
+- **Cancellations Page**:
-Operational Insights Page
+- **Operational Insights Page**:

 ---